 Dr. Gertrude Saxinger, PhD in social anthropology, is faculty and board member of the Austrian Polar Research Institute (APRI).
-Currently she leads her research group in the field of “Social and Cultural Systems” at APRI which covers geography, anthropology and political sciences.
-As APRI member, Gerti is affiliated to the EU Horizon 2020 coordination project EU PolarNet (2021-2024).
-Her research focus at the Department of Political Science’s Centre for the Study of Contemporary Solidarity (CeSCoS) is ‘Mining in Solidarity’ and looks at social justice and global solidarity in times of increased mineral extraction for the ‘green transition’.
+Currently she leads her interdisciplinary research group in the field of “Social and Cultural Systems” at APRI.
+As APRI member, Gerti is affiliated to the EU Horizon 2020 coordination project EU PolarNet (2020-2024).
+Her research focus at the Department of Political Science’s Centre for the Study of Contemporary Solidarity (CeSCoS) is on mining for critical minerals relevant for the “green” transition.
+In the context of the European Green Deal she looks at social justice and global solidarity in Artic and global resources extraction and supply chain ethics.

 She is proponent of combining applied research and theory building in the Arctic social sciences and is dedicated to outreach to the public, also as member of the APRI media team.

 Since 2014, she has been collaborating with the First Nation of Nacho Nyäk Dun in the Yukon Territory/Canada in studying Indigenous long-term relations with the gold and silver mining industry on First Nations’ Traditional Territories.
 Gerti is a strong advocate for solidaristic, decolonial research methodologies in Arctic sciences and for co-creation of knowledge that bridges Indigenous knowledge and interests with academic research through true partnership.
-One of her key methods is ‘community based participatory research’ which reflects her passion for popular science for publication and together with Indigenous rightsholders.
-Currently she organises the online consultation at APRI “Co-creating research projects – Indigenous rightsholders and researchers act together” in English and in Russia in the framework of EU PolarNet.
+One of her key methods is ‘community based participatory research’ which reflects her passion for popular science and for publication together with Indigenous rightsholders.

-As a founding member of the Austrian Polar Research Institute (APRI), former IASSA Council member (International Arctic Social Sciences Association), co-spokesperson of the Working Group on Circumpolar and Siberian Studies/German Association of Anthropologists (DGSKA), as an Austrian representative to the International Arctic Science Committee (IASC) and coordinator of the IASSA Working Group Gender in the Arctic, she is actively promoting Arctic social sciences, interdisciplinary collaboration with natural sciences and not least, decolonial collaborative research with Indigenous communities.
+As a founding member of the Austrian Polar Research Institute (APRI), former IASSA Council member (International Arctic Social Sciences Association), co-spokesperson of the Working Group on Circumpolar and Siberian Studies/German Association of Anthropologists (DGSKA), as a former Austrian representative to the International Arctic Science Committee (IASC) and coordinator of the IASSA Working Group Gender in the Arctic, she is actively promoting Arctic social sciences, interdisciplinary collaboration of social and natural sciences and the humanities and not least, decolonial collaborative research with Indigenous communities.
 2015-2020 she has acted as policy advisor to the European Commission in the framework of the Horizon 2020 research project EU-PolarNet.